-From their inception in 1901 as charter members of the American League, the Chicago White Sox have played on the city’s South side at three different ballparks: South Side Park, Comiskey Park and Guaranteed Rate Field.
-The club played a decade at South Side Park, 80 seasons at Comiskey Park and have called Guaranteed Rate Field home since 1991.
-With it’s opening in 1991 the ballpark became the first of many to open in the 1990s.
-In the early 1980s when Jerry Reinsdorf and Eddie Einhorn purchased the White Sox they began looking to replace Comiskey Park.
+In the early 1980s Jerry Reinsdorf and Eddie Einhorn purchased the White Sox and began looking to replace Comiskey Park.
 Throughout the 1980s architects and club officials worked together to develop the best concepts for a new stadium.
 As early as 1985 the City of Chicago and the White Sox began discussing locations for a new ballpark.
 The city offered a location for a 50,000 seat stadium at Roosevelt Road along the Chicago River.
-In December 1986, the White Sox pitched a ballpark in a west suburban Addison location.
+In December 1986, the White Sox proposed building a ballpark in a west suburban Addison location.
 A site next to Comiskey Park was also a possibility.
 Studies were also conducted by the White Sox Stadium Authority to renovate Comiskey Park.
-However, this was determined to be to expensive and the team preferred a new ballpark.
+However, this was determined to be too expensive and the team preferred a new ballpark.

 Voters rejected ballot measures to fund a new stadium leading the White Sox to threaten to move to Tampa, FL.
 However, Illinois Governor James R. Thompson was able to secure funding to keep the White Sox in Chicago.
 A site adjacent to Comiskey Park was chosen for the new ballpark and construction began May 7, 1989.
 Throughout the 1989 and 1990 seasons the new concrete and steel ballpark towered over Comiskey Park as it was being constructed.
 Completed in two years, it was named after its predecessor, Comiskey Park.
 Naming rights to the ballpark were sold to US Cellular in 2003 and the ballpark was known as US Cellular Field for 13 seasons.
 In November 2016 the ballpark was renamed Guaranteed Rate Field after the team signed a 13-year naming rights deal with the retail mortgage lender.

 Opening day was on April 18, 1991, when Governor Thompson threw the ceremonial first pitch as the White Sox battled the Detroit Tigers.
-Over 42,000 fans filled U.S. Cellular Field’s blue seats that day.
-The home of the White Sox was no longer a cozy, intimate ballpark, but an expansive stadium featuring a three tier grandstand from foul pole to foul pole with seats extending into the outfield.
-Gone was the low-raked upper deck from the old Comiskey Park, replaced with an expansive, steep upper deck, that the ballpark was criticized for.
-When Camden Yards opened in Baltimore in 1992 fans were disappointed that the ballpark was not built in a similar manner.
+Over 42,000 fans filled Guaranteed Rate Field’s blue seats that day.
+The home of the White Sox was no longer a cozy, intimate ballpark, but an expansive stadium featuring a three tier grandstand from foul pole to foul pole with lower deck seats extending into the outfield.
+The upper deck was no longer close to the field as it was with the low-raked upper deck at the old Comiskey Park.
+It was expansive and steep that led to lots of negative publicity.
+The new ballpark had little charm or characteristics that its predecessor had.
+This became even more apparent in 1992 when Camden Yards opened in Baltimore with its retro design that nearly every ballpark since has been patterned after.

 AT GUARANTEED RATE FIELD

-In 2003 with the additional revenue generated in the naming rights agreement with US Cellular the White Sox continued to renovate the ballpark.
-After the 2003 season the White Sox demolished eight rows from the top of the upper deck eliminating 6,600 seats and lowering the height of the ballpark.
+In 2003 with the additional revenue generated by selling the naming rights to US Cellular the White Sox continued to renovate the ballpark.
+After the 2003 season the White Sox embarked on the biggest renovation project by demolishing eight rows from the top of the upper deck eliminating 6,600 seats and lowering the height of the ballpark.
 A flat roof was installed, covering two-thirds of the upper deck and enclosing the upper deck concourse.
 A translucent wall connects the roof to provide further protection from the weather and offers a distinctive look to the park.
-After the 2004 season, a section of seating behind homeplate in the lower deck was removed and replaced with new luxury scout seats.
-Throughout the 2005 and 2006 seasons all of the ballpark’s original blue seats were removed and replaced with dark green seats giving the ballpark its present day appearance.
+After the 2004 season, a section of seating behind homeplate in the lower deck was removed and replaced with new luxury seats.
+Throughout the 2005 and 2006 seasons all of the ballpark’s original blue seats were removed and replaced with dark green seats giving the ballpark its present-day appearance.